solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 A Synapse SQL Pool Data Warehousing Unit (DWU) is a **high-level representation of usage** that consists of a combination of CPU, memory, and IO resources.
 To determine the number of DWUs to select is to strike a balance between price and performance.
 When creating or scaling a SQL Pool, you can select from a range of 100 cDWU (DW100c) up to 30,000 cDWU (DW30000c). (`cDWU` is defined as compute Data Warehouse Unit.)

 The general guidance is to start small, monitor your workload, and adjust as needed.
-You can surface valuable performance metrics by leveraging the monitoring Metrics feature of the SQL Pool, as well as by taking advantage of a series of Dynamic Management Views (DMVs).
-Leveraging these tools will help you monitor your SQL workload and provide the insight necessary to make an educated decision on whether scaling your SQL Pool would be beneficial.
+You can surface valuable performance metrics by leveraging the monitoring `Metrics` feature of the SQL Pool, as well as by taking advantage of a series of `Dynamic Management Views (DMVs)`.
+Using these tools will help you monitor your SQL workload and provide the insight necessary to make an educated decision on whether scaling your SQL Pool would be beneficial.

+### 3.1.1.
+Memory Usage

-Compare current memory usage versus total memory available in the SQL Pool through the use of the `sys.dm_pdw_nodes_os_performance_counters` DMV.
+Inadequate memory allocation is a common source of performance issues.
+You are able to compare current memory usage versus total memory available in the SQL Pool through the use of the `sys.dm_pdw_nodes_os_performance_counters` DMV.
 If you see the memory usage approaching the limit, it is time to scale up.

     ```sql
     -- Memory consumption